 - Online students register for the course as part of their January 2020 term, using course number APSY-GE-2682 (Class number XXXX) - 3 points.

 - Residential students register for the course as part of their spring 2020 term, using course number APSY-GE.2682.095 (class number XXXX) - 3 points.

 Important Note: All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied toward their program requirements and degree completion.

 - Steinhardt Overseas Graduate Tuition Fee (3 credits) - $5,826

 - Graduate Overseas Registration and Services Fees - $674

 - GeoBlue International Health Insurance - Included

-PLEASE NOTE: Students are responsible for purchase of transportation and airfare to/from program ocation.
+PLEASE NOTE: Students are responsible for purchasing transportation and airfare to/from the program location.
 All students participating in the program are required to live in NYU-provided housing.
-Students are responsible for their own accommodations for travel beyond the program dates.
+Students are also responsible for their own accommodations for travel beyond the program dates.

 Students will reside in shared-occupancy rooms arranged by Global Affairs.